-Tickets are on sale now for David Tennant's return to London's West End in a revival of the play Good.
+David Tennant’s return to London’s West End in a revival of the play Good has been postponed.

-Originally due to play at the Playhouse Theatre in the West End from October 6 of this year, it will now begin performances on April 21, 2021 at the Harold Pinter Theatre.
+Originally due to play at the Playhouse Theatre in the West End from October 6 of this year, performances were previous moved to April 21, 2021 at the Harold Pinter Theatre.
+Newly rescheduled dates are to be confirmed.

 First premiering in 1981, Good is set in 1930s Germany amid the rise of anti-semitism of the Nazi party.